 by Texas Homesteader ~

-How do you harvest, preserve & use Stevia?
-You can grow it in your edible landscape & harvest the leaves to make your very own home-grown sweetener.
-I’m sharing how I use stevia.
+You can easily grow stevia in your home’s edible landscape.
+Then you harvest the leaves to make your own home-grown sweetener.
+I’m sharing how to harvest, preserve & use Stevia.

 Note: Some links in this post will take you to other related articles for further information.
 But links preceded with * are affiliate links.
 If you click and buy something I could receive a tiny commission.